ILLGrenoble/visa-docs/docs/source/admin/admin-flavours.md

   Shows the vCPUs that are available with the Flavour (this is taken directly from OpenStack)

-The flavour can be updated and deleted.
-Please note that the database entry for the flavour is only soft deleted so it can be recovered if necessary.
-Deleting a flavour does not have any impact on running instances: this will only make the flavour invisible to users and no changes are made to OpenStack.
+The Flavour can be updated and deleted.
+Please note that the database entry for the Flavour is only soft deleted so it can be recovered if necessary.
+Deleting a Flavour does not have any impact on running instances: this will only make the Flavour invisible to users and no changes are made to OpenStack.

-A button to create a new flavour is also available.
+A button to create a new Flavour is also available.

 Both *update* and *create* UIs are the same